niteshdiahnan13/rescume/README.md

 ## 📌 Roadmap Ideas

 - 🔐 User authentication and profile management
 - 🧠 AI-powered resume suggestions and keyword optimization
-- 🌐 Multi-language support and international templates
 - 📬 Integration with LinkedIn and job boards

 ---